hopshackle/ArsMagica/README.md

 # ArsMagica
 A playful season by season AM simulation

+A set of sample output from a run is available the following [shared directory](https://drive.google.com/drive/folders/1pz3hkxKxRIpuLI3ueD-4OqZbK93Fyc3q?usp=sharing).
+This includes a full database dump of a MySQL database, with one table for magi, one for covenants, one for books and one for actions (which lists every season for every magus from 700 to 1220).
+Note that this output, apart from the actions table, is a snapshot every ten years.
+The shared directory also includes some csv files withe current state of the world in 1220 (with 738 living magi, 123 covenants and 60 thousand books in their libraries).

+(Also note that this is non-canon in that there is no House Ex Miscellanea, and House Diedne keeps going with no Schism War.)

-There are a couple of ways to try and get this going.
+There are a couple of ways to try and get this going locally.
 Option one is to compile from this project, plus the simulation project (hopshackle/Simulation) that it is built on top of.
 Option two is to use the jar file that is included in  the repository (arsMagica_0_1.jar).
 The supplied jar file is compiled to be compatible with Java SE 1.7, so should work on Windows or Linux.

 To run the simulation, you will need a MySQL database set up (see later), plus a few text files.
 The most important of these is a properties file that includes details of where to find all the other files.
 When the simulation is run, the location of the properties file needs to be provided as an argument.